 Master of Public Administration

 The program is especially appropriate for deaf, hard of hearing, and hearing professionals who work with or supervise deaf colleagues working in federal government agencies.
 This level of appropriateness was validated by the Deaf and Hard of Hearing in Government (DHHIG) support group in a letter of support for the program where Mark McKay (former DHHIG president) said:

 "DHHIG regards this program as a way to fill a need for Deaf and Hard of Hearing individuals seeking a professional graduate-level degree for managers and aspiring managers in the executive levels of Federal, state, and local government."

-The need for this program was also confirmed by the Federal Office of Personnel Management's Center for Leadership Development. the OPM's Center for Leadership Development has created a formal parternship with the MPA program to create a formal partnership with the new MPA program.
+The need for this program was also confirmed by the Federal Office of Personnel Management's Center for Leadership Development. the OPM's Center for Leadership Development has created a formal partnership with the MPA program that allows federal employees accepted into the program to take their electives through the center for leadership development.

 The Master of Public Administration Program prepares deaf, hard of hearing, and hearing professionals working in public sector and non-profit organizations to lead with a sense of direction, to focus on results, to develop others' capability to perform, and to serve with integrity.